Come visit us at

-The Fitness and Health Promotion program will prepare you for a meaningful career that goes beyond the walls of a gym, with a focus on supporting a diverse range of populations, including clients of all ages, abilities and body shapes.
-Fitness and health promotion professionals are invested in providing clients with a full-range of services – from research and design to implementation and execution of programs, facilities and activities.
-Offering a program of study that both balances and connects theory with practice, graduates enter the workforce with a broad skill set that includes influencing human behaviour for positive change as well as a base in entrepreneurship for those interested in running their own business.
+The Fitness and Health Promotion program will prepare you for a meaningful career that goes beyond the walls of a gym, with a focus on supporting a diverse range of populations, including clients of all ages and abilities.
+Fitness and health promotion professionals are invested in providing clients with a full-range of services – from research and exercise program design to behaviour change coaching, and overall health and wellness.

-You will participate in hands-on learning experiences in state-of-the-art lab facilities practising the skills that you will apply during your work-integrated-learning opportunities.
-Courses focus on health promotion, behaviour change, business practices, and exercise science including exercise physiology, functional anatomy, injury management, and exercise prescription.
-The Fitness and Health Promotion program will prepare you for an exciting and engaging career in a dynamic field that will positively influence the lives of your clients.
+You will participate in hands-on learning experiences in state-of-the-art lab facilities practicing the skills that you will apply during your work-integrated learning opportunities.
+Curriculum focuses on wellness, behaviour change, business practices, and exercise science.
+Courses include exercise physiology, nutrition, functional anatomy, injury management and exercise prescription.
+The Fitness and Health Promotion program will prepare you for an exciting and engaging career in a dynamic field, enabling you to positively influence the lives of your clients.

 To help students succeed in programs with remote learning requirements, Durham College’s IT Services department has identified minimum technology recommendations.
 While these are not program requirements, these suggestions will help ensure students have the right tools to support a quality remote learning experience.

-Classroom lectures and learning activities prepare you for hands-on labs.
+Lectures include active learning activities that prepare you for hands-on labs.
 Independent and collaborative projects prepare you to work with a variety of health-care professionals and wellness practitioners.
 To enable you to be successful when writing your certification exams, you will develop core competencies in:

-Your learning experience is complemented by two field placements working alongside successful fitness professionals to enrich your knowledge, practice your skills, and strengthen your abilities.
-The second placement will extend into May.
+Your learning experience is complemented by a field placement working alongside successful fitness professionals to enrich your knowledge, practice your skills, and strengthen your abilities.

 Qualified Durham College also offers degree completion opportunities with a number of Canadian and international institutions.
 Sample diploma-to-degree opportunities include: